wdi-sf-march-2014/notes/IntroToJavascript/javascript_primitives.md

   }
   ```

-## Exercise:
-- The World Translator
+## Exercise #2: The World Translator
 - Write a function named helloWorld that:
   - takes 1 argument, a language code (e.g. "es", "de", "en")
   - returns "Hello, World" for the given language, for atleast 3 languages.
 It should default to returning English.
 - Call that function for each of the supported languages and log the result to make sure it works.

 ## Reference Types:
 - So what kinds of values might be the same type and have the same contents, but not be considered identical to JavaScript?